Postnatal care utilization and associated factors among women who gave birth within the last 12 months in northwest Ethiopia: a cross-sectional study

 Conclusion: postnatal care utilization is low in rural northwest Ethiopia compared to findings from most resource-limited settings.
 The existing health system should consider community-based intervention strategies focusing on maternal health education, healthcare accessibility, and promoting women's participation in the community to be more effective in improving postnatal care utilization.

 The postnatal period includes the period from the birth of the baby and extends up to six weeks, or 42 days [1].
-The postnatal period is a critical period in the lives of mothers and new-born babies [2].
+The postnatal period is a critical stage in the lives of mothers and new-borns [2].
 Most maternal and infant deaths occur during this time, yet this is the most neglected period for the provision of quality care [1,2].
 Globally, the Maternal Mortality Ratio (MMR) was 223 deaths per 100,000 live births in 2020 [3].
 Worldwide, over 65% of maternal deaths occur during the first 42 days of postpartum, with the same amount of neonatal deaths occurring during the first 7 days of their lives [4].
 Almost 95% of all maternal deaths occurred in low and lower middle-income countries, and most could have been prevented [3].
 In sub-Saharan Africa, pregnancy-related and new-born mortalities are arguably high.
 The MMR in the African Region was 531 deaths per 100,000 live births, accounting for 69% of global maternal deaths in 2020 [5].
-The magnitude of postnatal care utilization in sub-Saharan African countries was 52.48%, with the highest postnatal care utilization in the Central Region of Africa (73.51%) and the lowest postnatal care utilization in the Eastern Regions of Africa (31.71%) [6].
+The magnitude of postnatal care utilization in sub-Saharan African countries was 52.48%, with the highest postnatal care utilization in the Central Region of Africa (73.51%) and the lowest postnatal care utilization in the eastern Regions of Africa (31.71%) [6].

 In Ethiopia, women receive at least one postnatal care service within the first 48 hours after birth, which is only 17%, which is very low even in comparison with the other regions of sub-Saharan African countries where its coverage reaches from 31.7% to 52.5% [7,8].
 A large proportion of maternal deaths occur during the first 48 hours after birth [9].
 Thus, receiving Postnatal Care (PNC) from a healthcare provider at the recommended time with its appropriate contents also prevents complications that could arise after childbirth [10].
 About 71% of rural women do not receive a postnatal check-up within 2 days of delivery, whereas 52% of urban women do not receive an early postnatal check-up [9].
 From the previous studies, postnatal care service utilization is affected by many factors throughout the world, including women's educational status, age, occupation, place of birth, PNC service awareness, Antenatal Care (ANC) follow-up, place of residence, parity, household wealth index, birth order, skilled birth attendance during delivery, media exposure, caesarean delivery, having good knowledge of PNC and being a model household [6, 11-18].
-However, there is a significant variation in risk factors for postnatal care utilization in Sub-Saharan African countries [19,20].
-Our study findings will contribute for designing an effective programs to the reduce risk factors of postnatal care service non-utilization.
+However, there is a significant variation in risk factors for postnatal care utilization in sub-Saharan African countries [19,20].
+Our study findings will contribute to designing an effective program to the reduce risk factors of postnatal care service non-utilization.
 It also helps program managers', policymakers', and service providers for women and new-borns after birth.
 Despite this fact, early PNC service use plays a critical role in reducing maternal and new-borns mortality.
 The proportion of postnatal care service utilization is very low, and much is not known about its determinant factors in Ethiopia.
 This study aimed to determine the prevalence of early postnatal care service use and associated factors among mothers who had given birth in the last 12 months.

-Study area and period: this study was conducted in two districts of the Central Gondar Zone, Northwest Ethiopia.
+Study area and period: this study was conducted in two districts of the Central Gondar Zone, northwest Ethiopia.
 The districts are located 658km from Addis Ababa, the capital city of Ethiopia.
 There were 16 health centers and 88 health posts in the districts.
-The total population was 524,907 (female = 260879 and male = 264228) at the time of the survey, of which 122,303 and 16745 were women in the reproductive age group and surviving infants, respectively.
+The total population was 524,907 (female = 26,0879 and male = 264,228) at the time of the survey, of which 122,303 and 16,745 were women in the reproductive age group and surviving infants, respectively.
 The study period of this study was from October to November 2020.

 Study design: a community-based cross-sectional study was conducted.